CoMelSinger: Discrete Token-Based Zero-Shot Singing Synthesis With Structured Melody Control and Guidance: Conclusion

 The disparity in dataset size between singing \cite{wang2022opencpop}, \cite{zhang2022m4singer}, \cite{dai2023singstyle111}, and speech \cite{zen2019libritts}, \cite{he2024emilia}, \cite{kahn2020libri}, further exacerbates the difficulty of addressing prosody leakage.
 Importantly, the effectiveness of in-context learning in TTS relies on large-scale, diverse speech corpora, which enable robust learning of disentangled token representations.
 In contrast, singing datasets are generally smaller and less varied, making it harder to avoid prosodic interference and to generalize prompt-based conditioning.
 Consequently, directly transferring token-based prompting strategies from TTS to SVS often leads to weaker melody control in zero-shot scenarios.
 In this case, achieving reliable melody control is particularly crucial for maintaining alignment with the musical score.

 Moreover, SVS requires much finer control over pitch and melody than TTS or voice conversion, as the generated singing must accurately follow the musical score while preserving timbre.
 Although attribute control has been explored through adversarial training~\cite{ju2024naturalspeech}, contrastive learning~\cite{wu2024dctts}\cite{tang2022avqvc}, and information-bottleneck methods~\cite{qian2020unsupervised}\cite{zhao2022disentangling}\cite{lian2022robust}\cite{zhao2025prosody}, these approaches primarily focus on coarse prosodic patterns or emotional cues and provide limited support for fine-grained melody control.
 Make-A-Voice~\cite{huang2023make}, as a representative discrete-token SVS system, adopts prompt-guided conditioning but lacks explicit mechanisms to prevent the acoustic prompt from influencing melody realization.
-To the best of our knowledge, no prior work has systematically addressed prosody leakage in discrete token-based SVS, leaving a critical gap in achieving precise and faithful melody control in zero-shot scenarios.
+Recent unified speech-and-singing models such as Vevo 1.5\footnote{\url{https://github.com/open-mmlab/Amphion/tree/main/models/svc/vevosing}}/2.0 \cite{zhang2025vevo2} take a representation-level perspective by introducing melody- or prosody-aware tokenizers that explicitly model musical F0 structures, aiming to reduce melody leakage through improved disentanglement.
+However, these approaches typically rely on external melody audio (e.g., piano or humming recordings) as conditioning signals, which can introduce alignment ambiguities between melody and lyrics and limit the precision of fine-grained melody control.